BlueZeeKing/dumbstupidlies/content.md

 ## Lie 4

 Dresses!
 Many people think they look lovely, but today you will learn the truth!
 Dresses are actually evil monsters.
-To you, your apperance seems lovely.
+To you, your appearance seems lovely.
 But to everyone else you look hideous!
-The dress makes you hear conpliments but really people are insulting you.
+The dress makes you hear compliments but really people are insulting you.
 Never wear a dress again!

+## Lie 5

+If a polar bear bites you on a new moon, you get an incurable disease called *Dumb Stupid Lie Disease*.
+There is no cure and will never go away.
+It causes no other symptoms except if you go into an environment above 50 degrees you immediately die, unless you wear a wetsuit for at least 72 hours before going into the room.
+You must also wear a tinfoil hat for a week.